 Fly ash was pneumatically transported from both the precipitator and the fabric filter (baghouse) and stored temporarily in a fly ash silo or byproducts silo.
 The ASTM C-618 quality Class C fly ash from the precipitator was loaded dry from the fly ash silo into enclosed trucks and transported offsite for beneficial use.
-Fly ash from the fabric filter was sent from the byproducts silo to the pug mill where it was conditioned, loaded into haul trucks and transported to the fly ash impoundment for disposal.
+Prior to April 2021, fly ash from the fabric filter was sent from the byproducts silo to the pug mill where it was conditioned, loaded into haul trucks and transported to the fly ash impoundment for disposal.
 Fly ash that was stored onsite prior to beneficial use was transported to the fly ash pond and was further conditioned by water trucks to control fugitive dust emissions.
 Dust control measures are described in Table 2-1.
+Hauling of fly ash to the onsite impoundment ceased in April 2021.
+Fly ash generated after April 2021 was loaded into enclosed trucks and transported to an offsite landfill.

-Control/Activity Description/Action Taken General Silo Controls The storage silo is equipped with a bin vent filter.
-The bin vent filter was operational while loading fly ash.
-Dry Loading for Reuse The dry loading process includes a telescopic chu that lowers into tanker trucks to minimize materia fall distance.
-The loading chute has over-suction t prevent fugitive dust emissions during loading.
+Table 2-1: Fly Ash Handling Control Measures Control/Activity Description/Action Taken The storage silo is equipped with a bin vent filter.
+The bin vent filter was operational while loading General Silo Controls fly ash.
+The dry loading process includes a telescopic chute that lowers into tanker trucks to minimize material fall distance.
+The loading chute has over-suction to Dry Loading for Reuse prevent fugitive dust emissions during loading.
 The telescopic chute was utilized during loading and only enclosed trucks were used.
-Impoundment Disposal Fly ash that was not suitable for reuse was conditioned by mixing water with the ash in a pug mill, and was transported and unloaded into the CCR impoundment.
-Some Fly ash suitable for reuse was stored in the impoundment prior to reus This Fly ash was loaded dry as noted above and transported to the impoundment in an enclosed tanker type truck.
-The trucks transporting the ash were equipped with dust curtains and watering systems at the unloading point to wet the ash as it was placed within impoundment to prevent fugiti dust emissions.
+Prior to April 2021, fly ash that was not suitable for reuse was conditioned by mixing water with the ash in a pug mill, and was transported and unloaded into the CCR impoundment.
+Some Fly ash suitable for reuse was stored in the impoundment prior to reuse.
+This Fly ash was loaded dry as noted above Impoundment Disposal and transported to the impoundment in an enclosed tanker type truck.
+The trucks transporting the ash were equipped with dust curtains and watering systems at the unloading point to wet the ash as it was placed within impoundment to prevent fugitive dust emissions.